nwccpp/peru-sarf/peru-text-analysis.md

 #### Esteban Villa Turek,
 #### Rod Abhari

-The code includes all the steps of the text, and regression analysis, and the visualizations.
+The code includes all the steps of the text analysis, and daily variables.

 The data set accompanying the code: <>